samthor/rainbows/README.md

 Helper to animate the `theme-color` meta tag using Web Animations.
+[Video](http://youtu.be/wolnA7rgHUM) or [demo](https://cdn.rawgit.com/samthor/rainbows/v0.1.1/rainbows.html) (Chrome 36+, Android only for now).

 ## Install

-Installing with Bower-
+Optional install with Bower:

     $ bower install rainbows